 Can we just get one thing out of the way?
 Can we agree that this is a command and not a suggestion.
 I remember someone telling me that "delayed obedience is disobedience", and I believe that is true.
 To know to do what's right and not do it is sin (missing the mark).
 Emotions and feelings that are hindering you from living with your wife in an understanding way is not strength but weakness.
 Humility and meekness is a spiritual strength that many don't have the guts to practice.
 Many would rather make every attempt to hold a personal hurt over someone else in order to make them "pay for the hurt they brought on them".

-This is something that is seen in the world, outside the home, but unfortunately I've seen it within marriages many times as well.
+This is something that is seen in the world, outside the Christian home, but unfortunately I've seen it too many times within Christian marriages as well.

 #1) To LIVE with your wife is NOT to simply share the same address where you sleep and eat occasionally.
 To live, or to DWELL with your wife describes an intimate sharing of life.